 The Medals were first commissioned and presented in Joe’s memory by Jane Hanly, Joe’s widow, in 1997.

 They are awarded to individuals who have, in the collective opinion of OCBC, made an outstanding and exceptional contribution to UCD Boat Club through their achievements on the water, their endeavours off it or both.
-To date 7 Hanly Medals have been awarded, the recipients being:
+To date the following have been awarded Hanly Medals:

 1997 John O’Keeffe